-Verdict: SoundSeeder is feature packed, and works exactly as advertised but all your friends must carry an Android mobile if you are planning to use.
+Verdict: SoundSeeder is feature-packed, and works exactly as advertised but all your friends must carry an Android mobile if you are planning to use it.
 The design is more utilitarian than intuitive.
 If you are not a geek, you might have a hard time using the app at first.
 Not to forget it’s paid.

 Download: SoundSeeder for Android

 AmpMe shines where SoundSeeder fell short.
 While it’s not as feature-packed as SoundSeeder, it definitely is easy to use and come with neat UI.